Kong/kubernetes-ingress-controller/docs/guides/prometheus-grafana.md

 ## Let’s Create Some Traffic

 We’re done configuring our services and proxies.
-Time to see if our set up works or catches fire.
+Time to see if our setup works.
 Execute the following in a new terminal:

 ```bash